kaishin/ipinator-landing/privacy.md

 #### 5. Data Retention Policy

 Aggregated, anonymized data about IP address requests will be kept on the server for an indefinite period of time.
-This data is solely used for internal analytic purposes.
+This data is solely used for internal purposes.

 #### 6. Children